menglilin/Rate-limiting/README.md

     Rate limit exceeded.
 Try again in 117 seconds

 If you want to reset the rate limiting of the demo, please goto http://127.0.0.1:3002/reset And click the **reset** button.
 Then this user could request 5 times again.
-This function is just for the Demo, so the IP address is defined.
+This is the Reset Demo page, so the IP address is defined for localhost.

 ## Usage